-1901 There was a music contest held at the 1901 teacher's convention.
-1906 A vocal contest was held in Kingfisher at a Chautauqua.
-Chautauquas were started in New York in 1874.
-1913 The first state-wide music contest was held at the University of Oklahoma, managed by Fredrik Holmberg.
-1915 The second state-wide music contest was established at Oklahoma A&M College, managed by Bohumil Makovsky.
-(This became a qualifying s established at Oklahoma A&M College, managed by Bohumil Makovsky.
+- 1901 There was a music contest held at the 1901 teacher's convention. - 1906 A vocal contest was held in Kingfisher at a Chautauqua.
+Chautauquas were started in New York in 1874. - 1913 The first state-wide music contest was held at the University of Oklahoma, managed by Fredrik Holmberg. - 1915 The second state-wide music contest was established at Oklahoma A&M College, managed by Bohumil Makovsky.
 (This became a qualifying contest for the national band contest.)